Anto-Napo/java-advanced-course/README.md

 This is the following of the [java full course](https://github.com/Anto-Napo/java-full-course "Java full course").

-You may want to install the plugin/extension *better comments* so you can have a better view of the comments.
+You may want to install the plugin/extension *better comments*, so you can have a better view of the comments.

 Parts that I'm working on are updated on a specific branch before they are merged on the main one after being finished.
 Don't forget to check them!